testinggospels/camouflage/docs/external-helper.md

 ]
 ```

+- `name`, can be anything of your choosing.
+- `logic`, has to be an IIFE (Immediately Invoked Function Expression), inside an arrow function.
+The function has access to `request` and `logger` objects.
+The logic should return a value in accordance with your expectations from the function.

 This loads a custom helper, `is`, which can be used in your mock files to compare to values.
 Use it as shown in example:

 ```